alloystorm/dvvr/pages/creator.md

 From the recording settings, you can also change the framerate, image format and compression quality.
 ![Record Setting](record_setting.png)

+## Recording modes

+You can choose from 2D, 3D SBS and VR 180 recording modes when starting recording from the menu.

+With 3D SBS, 2 cameras are used to generate the output, one for each eye.
+The images are placed side by side.

+With VR 180, please note that this doesn't provide true 180 degrees field of view.
+Instead each camera renders at 120 degrees and the outside area is filled with black.
+This is a compromise for efficiency for now.
+We'll evaluate options to provide full 180 and 360 field of view VR videos in future updates.

+2D and 3D SBS modes use the selected resolution in the settings whereas VR180 output is fixed at 4096x2048, that is 2048x2048 each eye.

 ## Post processing

 The output of the recording are stored as sequence of images due to a technical limitation at the moment.